 However, if ever an application lent itself to an object-oriented structure (words that meant nothing to me at the time), it would be one that opens lots of iterations of the same app!
 Learning the official tools (Android Studio in this case) is by far the best advice if you want to become an app developer!

 Honestly, a serious programmer would have a heart attack if they saw the code.
-If I decided I didn’t need a function anymore (which remember would just be written in-line in my script), then I just left it there to rot.
+If I decided I didn’t need a function anymore (which remember would just be written in-line in my script), I just left it there to rot.
 I didn’t even delete it!
-This meant when I had to take a small hiatus from my app (my biggest writing client didn’t pay me for about six months, leading me to financial destitution – another fun story), I had absolutely no idea how to get back in when I came back!
+This meant when I had to take a small hiatus from my app (my biggest writing client didn’t pay me for about six months, leading me to financial destitution – another fun story!), I had absolutely no idea how to get back in when I came back!

 It sat there and it rotted until it was eventually taken down.

 As Google updated its tools with Android Studio, and its rules with Material Design, my old app just wasn’t adaptable enough to cope.

 Also read: Android Studio tutorial for beginners

 So, it sat there and it lost traction until it was eventually taken down for using an image that I didn’t own the rights to in the store listing (the background I had on my phone at the time).
 Again, not my best move!

 While Multiscreen Multitasking is no longer for sale and I perhaps missed an opportunity, I still don’t consider the experience to be a failure overall.
 For one, it was an experience no one can ever take from me.
 I’m extremely proud of the app, from the initial idea, to some of the features, to a few resourceful ways I managed to achieve things with limited coding chops.

 I still don’t consider the experience a failure.